PlaidCloud/website/content/en/docs/concepts/overview/_index.md

 ---
 title: "Overview"
 weight: 20
-description: Get a high-level outline of Kubernetes and the components it is built from.
+description: Get a high-level outline of PlaidCloud and the components it is built from.
 sitemap:
   priority: 0.9
 ---